Kirill Marchenko Game Preview: Blue Jackets vs. Bruins

 Marchenko Stats vs. the Bruins

-- On defense, the Bruins have been one of the stingiest squads in the league, allowing 50 goals in total (2.5 per game) which ranks fourth.
+- On the defensive side, the Bruins have been one of the stingiest units in the NHL, conceding 58 goals in total (2.5 per game) which ranks third.

 |2023-2024 Season